UK Parliament panel rebukes Prime Minister Rishi Sunak over 'minor, inadvertent' breach

 "The committee concludes that the breach of confidentiality was inadvertent and that Mr Sunak has acknowledged this, so the Committee does not recommend any sanction," the committee said.

 "This was a minor and inadvertent breach of the Code.
 Mr Sunak's staff should not have issued any statement about the details of the case under investigation without the approval of the Parliamentary Commissioner for Standards.
 The Commissioner has made clear that it had no impact on his inquiry.
-Nevertheless, it constitutes a breach that should not have occurred," it notes.
+Nevertheless, it constitutes a breach that should not have occurred," the 18-page report notes.

 "However, Mr Sunak acknowledges that with hindsight, he would have followed a different course of action.
 The Committee would remind the Prime Minister, and all Ministers, like all other MPs, that it is their responsibility, as individuals, to ensure that such breaches do not occur," it concludes.